Skip to main content

 How you can help

-When visiting the Doubtful Sound/Patea region, please be aware of the new protection measures and follow the guidelines below.
+When visiting the Doubtful Sound/Patea region, please be aware of the additional protection measures and follow the guidelines below.

 Dolphin Protection Zones